Reflection Paper by David Tillman – October 2013

 Questions for class discussion: With the human pull towards unity with God and at the same time towards creating one’s unique identity in the world, how do we find a balance?

 How will you apply what you have learned in your ministry setting: This will give me a greater understanding and context of the two natural pulls, towards God and towards the heroic self, as I minister to people.
 This will help remind me of my heroic tendencies, “it’s about me” and how I overlay them on people to make me feel the “hero.”
-Being mindful of my heroic needs will hopefully open up new ways of being with people that will give me a greater level of compassion and empathy of who they are and of their journey that they are sharing with me.
+Being mindful of my heroic needs will hopefully open up new ways of being with people that will give me a greater level of compassion and empathy for who they are and for the journey that they are sharing with me.

 ©2013, rev. 2021, David Tillman, all rights reserved – www.lifejourney.us